Software-Engineering-II-Project-Group-6/Group-6-Project/project-proposal.md

 - **Liam:** Front-end Development, Tester
   - Our product requires a user interface (UI) that is visually appealing, user-friendly, and integrates seamlessly with the back end.
 I will be tasked with ensuring the application delivers a functional and engaging experience for users.
   - With experience in HTML, JavaScript, and UI/UX design, Liam is well-suited for this role.
 They will address any potential weaknesses identified during testing to ensure the application is robust and easy to use.
+- **Benjamin:** Front-end Development, Tester
+  - Our project requires that we create a seamless and sleek UI that will allow people who use out product to do so very easily as there are many barriers to eating and living in a healthy way it is a core value for our project to need as little work on their end as possible.
+Therefore UI/UX is very important.
+  - With experience in HTML, CSS and JavaScript Benjamin is positioned to emphasize their skills in perfecting the UI.
+  - Testing is also a barrier to the project being completed so many group members are planning to test section of the project created by other teams.
+- **Alina Hyk:** Documentation, Implementation, Testing, AI Integration (secondary: front-end Development)
+  - Our product will require extensive documentation and measurement of different moving parts and features.
+It will need clear user manuals, a policy for handling user data, and the safe implementation of the tools.
+I will be responsible for managing the documentation, monitoring, implementation, and testing processes.
+  - One of the unique features of our project, currently in the stretch goals, is an AI-driven chatbot designed to further enhance user experience by making it more informative, engaging, and personalized, aligning with our mission.
+My role will involve leading the development and integration of the Retrieval-Augmented Generation (RAG)-based AI chatbot into the website.
+I will ensure the proper setup of OpenAI API calls, data preparation, embedding creation, pipeline configuration, and the generation of accurate responses to user queries.
+  - Finally, if necessary, I will contribute to front-end development, as it is a central focus of our product.
+While we do not currently have a team member who is completely confident in this domain, I am prepared to step in to ensure the successful completion of the project.

 ### Schedule
 #### Phase 1: Project Architecture and Design Specifications (2 weeks)